Skip to content

 04

-Drivers actually prefer performing tasks via text message because existing apps are too complex.
-Tiny buttons, multi-step forms, and slow mobile load times push drivers back to paper checklists
+Drivers prefer performing tasks via text message because existing apps are too complex.
+Tiny buttons, multi-step forms, and slow load times push them back to paper

 Design